ranfysvalle02/llm-transl8r/README.md

 ---

 Feel free to customize and expand upon this code to suit your specific needs.
-Happy translating!